johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 ### Create and sign transaction bundles securely offline using an [airgapped computer](https://github.com/johnshearing/PrivateKeyVault/blob/master/README.md) then broadcast your signed transaction bundles to the Tangle using an online computer.

 ## Use these instructions to move only small amounts of IOTA that you are prepared to loose.
+## I will not be held responsible for your losses.
 ## This tutorial is for instructional purposes only.
 ## This tutorial is for developers only - not for the general public.
 ## [The general public should go here](https://www.iota.org/get-started/buy-and-secure-iota)